Andros Townsend: Personal life

 Townsend was born in Leytonstone, Greater London.
 He is the son of Troy Townsend, Head of Development for Kick It Out.
 He is of paternal Jamaican and maternal Greek Cypriot descent.
 He was brought up in Chingford, and is a lifelong Tottenham fan.
 He attended Rush Croft Sports College.
 When Townsend was 10, his half-brother Kurtis died in a car accident, aged 18.
 One of his cousins is Colin Kazim-Richards, also a professional footballer.

 Townsend was filmed singing the song "Stand By Me" by Ben E. King with the rest of the Tottenham youth players in the dressing room, which became a popular internet video.

 Townsend said in a December 2019 interview that he had been a problem gambler, compulsively betting online on football.
 He lost £46,000 on a single bet in 2012 on the night before a play-off game for Birmingham.
 After being caught for breaking the FA's anti-betting rules, he went to counselling.

 In November 2023, while on a short-term contract with Luton Town, Townsend said he was trying to improve his fitness and prolong his career.
 He highlighted his consumption of chicken feet, which are high in collagen as a boost to his overall fitness.

-Townsend worked as a pundit and co-commentator for ITV during the 2022 World Cup and Euro 2024.
+Townsend worked as a pundit and co-commentator for ITV during the 2022 World Cup, Euro 2024 and 2026 World Cup.

+In May 2026, Townsend posted a social media video questioning why people needed to wear sunglasses to protect their eyes from sunlight but not from artificial light.
+He followed up with another video claiming that when eyes are exposed to sunlight, “Your brain then sends the relevant UV protection back into your body to protect against the sun,” and urging viewers to "Ditch the sunglasses and let your eyes do their job.”